In the Netherlands, it is possible to acquire a shelf company instead of incorporating a B.V.

-A shelf company is an existing empty BV, which may or may not have been involved in previous business transactions.
+A shelf company is an existing (empty) B.V. which may or may not have been involved in previous business transactions.

-We do emphasize that shelf companies have a financial, legal and tax history.
-Sometimes shelf companies are offered for sale which have been involved in previous business activities.
-We therefore recommend a cautious approach.
+We emphasize that shelf companies have a financial, legal, and tax history.
+Sometimes, shelf companies involved in previous business activities are offered for sale and we recommend a cautious approach.